fbpx

 Mississippi Today has compiled a list of answers to some commonly asked questions submitted by readers about the water crisis.
 This post will be updated.

-What's happening with the water in Jackson?
+What’s with the water in Jackson?

-In late July, the state department issued a city-wide boil water notice for Jackson because of turbidity, or cloudiness in the water.
-A weeks later in early August, city officials announced that some customers may experience low water pressure because of issues with the pumps at the O.B.
+In late July, the state health department issued a city-wide boil water notice for Jackson because of turbidity, or cloudiness in the water.
+A couple weeks later in early August, city officials announced that some customers may experience low water pressure because of issues with the pumps at the O.B.
 Curtis treatment plant.

 Mayor Chokwe Antar Lumumba said on Monday that flooding from the Pearl forced plant operators to change how they were treating the water, and that the whole city could see low water pressure as a result.
 Gov. Tate Reeves later on Monday blamed the low pressure on the poor-performing pumps.
 Lumumba has since reiterated that the flooding is the main issue at hand, while Reeves has since said the low pressure results from a combination of the two problems.